 - Pinterest is one of the biggest names to have used Elixir.
-Because of Elixir, the company handled 250 Mn active users pinning more than 180 Mn items to their board in 2018.
+Because of Elixir, the company handled 250 million active users pinning more than 180 million items to their board in 2018.

 - The Financial Times runs a vast online service that houses more than a million paying readers.
-They moved from a microservice REST APIs to an Elixir-based API to seamlessly manage the growing readers base and traffic.
+They moved from a microservice REST APIs to an Elixir-based API to seamlessly manage their growing reader base and traffic.

 - Discord uses Elixir to build its platform’s services.
-As a result of this, they’ve successfully managed more than 5 Mn concurrent users and millions of events per second.
+As a result, they’ve successfully managed more than 5 million concurrent users and millions of events per second.

 Remember, with programming, practice is always the key.

-Let’s look at some conventionally hard languages to learn for FAANG interviews.
+Let’s look at some conventionally complicated languages to learn for FAANG interviews.

 - Google’s core search algorithm is written in C++ (and Python).